Information theory for dimensionality reduction in dynamical systems: Introduction

 \section{Introduction}

-The exhaustive description of a physical system is usually impractical due to the sheer volume of information involved.
-As an example, the air in your office may be described by a \mbox{$10^{27}$--dimensional} state vector containing the positions and momenta of every particle in the room.
-Yet, for most practical purposes, it can be effectively described using only a small number of quantities such as pressure and temperature.
-Similar reductions can be achieved for physical systems ranging from diffusing particles to biochemical molecules and complex networks (Fig.~\ref{fig_mr}a).
-In all cases, certain \enquote{relevant variables} can be predicted far into the future even though individual degrees of freedom in the system are effectively unpredictable.
+The exhaustive description of biological or physical systems is usually impractical due to the sheer volume of information involved.
+As an example, the fluids in a steam engine may be described by a \mbox{$10^{27}$--dimensional} state vector containing the positions and momenta of every particle in the engine.
+Yet, for most practical purposes, the working of this engine can be effectively described using only a small number of thermodynamic variables like pressure and temperature, from which most of the observables we care about can be reconstructed.
+Similar dimensionality reductions can be achieved for dynamical systems spanning the natural sciences.